vchatela/tls-automation-examples/ejbca-rest-python/README.md

-# EJBCA Enrollment via REST API
+# EJBCA REST API Certificate Automation: Standard & PQC

-This example demonstrates how to use **EJBCA Community Edition** to automate TLS certificate issuance using its **REST API**, backed by the **ManagementCA**.
+This example demonstrates how to use **EJBCA Community Edition** to automate TLS certificate issuance via its **REST API** for both classic (RSA/ECC) and post-quantum (ML-DSA-65) certificates.
+You will:

+- Generate a standard RSA certificate via REST API
+- Generate a PQC (ML-DSA-65) certificate via REST API

 The setup includes role-based access control and certificate generation using `valentin-admin`.

 ---